Loretto v. Teleprompter Manhattan CATV Corp.: Holding

-The Court held that regardless of whether the action achieves an important public benefit or has only minimal economic impact on the owner, Manhattan Teleprompter's minor but permanent physical occupation of Loretto's property constituted a regulatory taking of property for which just compensation is due under the Fifth and Fourteenth Amendments of the Constitution, reversing the judgment of the lower New York state courts.
+The Court held that regardless of whether the action achieved an important public benefit or has only minimal economic impact on the owner, Manhattan Teleprompter's minor but permanent physical occupation of Loretto's property constituted a per se regulatory taking of property for which just compensation was due under the Fifth and Fourteenth Amendments of the Constitution, reversing the judgment of the lower New York state courts.

-Writing for the majority, Justice Marshall argued that Penn Central Transportation Co. v.
+Writing for the majority, Justice Thurgood Marshall, joined by Justices Warren E. Burger, Lewis F. Powell Jr., William Rehnquist, John Paul Stevens, and Sandra Day O'Connor, argued that Penn Central Transportation Co. v.
 New York City (1978) held that there is no set formula for finding a taking.
 He noted that the Court in Pumpelly v.
-Green Bay Company (1871) held that a physical presence with the effect of impairing property's usefulness is a taking.
-Recent cases focused on the importance of physical invasion as a taking.
-Justice Marshall noted that the right to exclude is one of the most essential "sticks in the bundle of rights" that are commonly characterized as property.
+Green Bay Company (1871) held that a physical presence with the effect of impairing property's usefulness is a taking and argued that recent cases had focused on the importance of physical invasion as a taking.
+He noted that the right to exclude is one of the most essential "sticks in the bundle of rights" that are commonly characterized as property.
 Insofar as invasion exists, it destroys each of these rights (to possess, to use, and to dispose).
-The Court found that owners have an expectation of privacy, without invasion.
-In contrast to the dissent, Justice Marshall noted that a bright-line "invasion rule" avoids ambiguity as to both law and fact.
-He noted that contrary to the assertions of the Manhattan Teleprompter and co-defendants, a physical occupation of only rental property does not make this less of a taking, that the statute in question does not purport to give the tenant any additional rights, and that a ruling against Manhattan Teleprompter will not reverse the broad discretion the Court affords to states in regulating landlord/tenant relationships.
+Marshall found that owners have an expectation of privacy without invasion.
+Marshall argued that a bright-line "invasion rule" would avoid ambiguity as to both law and fact.
+He stated that, contrary to the assertions of the Manhattan Teleprompter and co-defendants, a physical occupation of only rental property does not make it less of a taking, that the statute in question does not purport to give the tenant any additional rights, and that a ruling against Manhattan Teleprompter would not reverse the broad discretion the court afforded to states in regulating landlord/tenant relationships.

 Dissent

-Justice Blackmun, joined by Justice Brennan and Justice White, wrote a dissent arguing against an automatic rule to determine whether there is a taking, and objected to drawing an artificial distinction between temporary and permanent physical presence.
-Instead, there should be a multi-factor balancing test that considers: (1) whether the State has interfered in some minimal way with the use of space on her building and (2) the extent of the State's interference, and whether it is so severe as to constitute a compensable taking.
+Justice Harry Blackmun, joined by Justices William J. Brennan Jr. and Byron White, wrote a dissent arguing against an automatic rule to determine whether there is a taking and objecting to drawing an artificial distinction between temporary and permanent physical presence.
+Instead, he argued that there should be a multi-factor balancing test that considers: (1) whether the state has interfered in some minimal way with the use of space on her building and (2) the extent of the state's interference, and whether it is so severe as to constitute a compensable taking.